 First, you need to grab all the gear you’ll need to make this possible.
 You’ll need the following items:

-- USB Cable (already provided in the box – but here’s one on Amazon if you lost it).
+- USB Cable (already provided in the box – but here’s one on my Product Page if you lost it).

 2) Connect the USB Cable to Your Ditto X2 Looper